-The change from forest to crop or pasture can not influence only evaporation rates. vegetation types, roughness or air circulation, but also precipitations and temperature (Da Silva Diaz 2006).
-Studies developed in the Amazonas show that deforestation can cause a decrease in precipitation of around 20%, and an increase in temperature of around 2-3°C. Latin America produces 4.3% of global GHG emissions and deforestation and land use changes are responsible of 48.3% of this percentage (Bates et al. 2008).
+The change from forest to crop or pasture can influence not only evaporation rates, vegetation types, roughness or air circulation, but also precipitations and temperature (Da Silva Dias 2006).
+Studies developed in the Amazonas show that deforestation can cause a decrease in precipitation of around 20%, and an increase in temperature of around 2-3°C. Latin America produces 4.3% of global GHG emissions and deforestation and land use changes are responsible of 48.3% of this percentage (Bates 2008).
 Deforestation is expected to be one of the most serious environmental disasters of the region, related to intensive agriculture and urbanization processes.
 If the increase in agricultural lands due to economic advantages of some crops is not controlled, it will produce a great impact on environment.
 Urbanization process also produces changes that impact on global and local climate.
 The concentration of population, buildings and urban infrastructures can generate Urban Heat Island effect (UHI), increasing local temperature up to 5°C (Wilby 2007).
-Although Buenos Aires city -and specially the Metropolitan Area of Buenos Aires- is constantly growing, studies show that UHI effect is not representative up to this Camillioni, moment (Barrucand, and Rusticucci 2009); as the city is expected to grow, new studies will have to be developed.
+Although Buenos Aires city -and specially BAMA- is constantly growing, studies show that UHI effect is not representative up to this moment (Barrucand et al., 2009); as the city is expected to grow, new studies will have to be developed.
 Urbanization leads to a decrease in wind speed, evapotranspiration and absorbing surfaces.
 It also generates more energy and introduces new sources of heat such as transports, air conditioners, industrial machines, artificial heating, etc. (Wilby 2007).
 These characteristics cooperate to GHG emissions increase and to EHE and water related risks vulnerability.